PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Prison Known Issues and To Do's for v3.3.x

+DONE: * Issue with removing a BlockEvent by clicking on the remove link.
+It converts all of the & to the raw code.
+ - `/mines blockEvent remove` now uses line numbers so this is no longer an issue.

 * Rare condition caused by FAWEs where prison loads before CMI even though it all configured to do so otherwise.
   May be able to provide a way to force the ranks module loading so that way it can just "assume" everything is working.